 I recall a moment early in Jeff Brantley’s announcing career.
 A young Edwin Encarnatión came to the plate with two outs in the bottom of the ninth inning with the Reds trailing.
-Mr. Brantley launched into a rant about the ineptitude of Mr. Encarnatión.
+Mr. Brantley launched into a rant about the profound ineptitude of Mr. Encarnatión.
 It was brutal.
 On the next pitch, Encarnatión smacked a game-winning home run.
 The crowd was ecstatic.
 The announcing booth was eerily serene.
 Encarnatión has gone on to a sterling power-hitting career.
 Brantley is my favorite current voice of the Reds.
 But at the time…uber-ouch.

-But the moment that I first suspected that the mine-field that baseball announcing might not be for me occurred in the sixties during a Saturday Game-of-the-Week broadcast with Curt Gowdy and Tony Kubek.
+But the moment that I first suspected that the mine-field of baseball announcing might not be for me occurred in the sixties during a Saturday Game-of-the-Week broadcast with Curt Gowdy and Tony Kubek.
 The Mets won the game on a walk-off hit by Choo-Choo Coleman.
-Tony Kubek interviewed Coleman in the dressing room after the game.
+Kubek interviewed Coleman in the dressing room after the game.